realcopacetic/script.copacetic.helper/README.md

 ### Changelog
 **1.0.14**
+- Global search action to open keyboard and return value to relevant skin string.
+- Minor error catching in play_all()

+**1.0.14**
-- Test fix for issue: IndexError: list index out of range https://github.com/realcopacetic/script.copacetic.helper/issues/5 **1.0.13**
+- Test fix for issue: IndexError: list index out of range https://github.com/realcopacetic/script.copacetic.helper/issues/5

+**1.0.13**
 - Player monitor captures Set ID for currently playing movie and passes to a window property for skin.copacetic to use for Now_Playing indicator on sets